StepanTheGreat/mlua_bindgen/README.md

 - Add support for different lua flavors provided by mlua (ie `luau`, `lua-jit` and so on).
 Currently this crate uses `luau` internally.
 (It may not influence anything, but adding these flavors as conditional choice could be better)
 - Bindings generation somewhat works, but needs a huge overwrite (extremely bad written).
-Another problem is that it currently relies on unique module names and can resolve ones that are repeating, which in itself can result in bugs.
-(If you use this crate - don't use repetitive names in modules!)
-- No mechanisms against type dublication in bindgen (types in Luau are global scope, meaning that using the same type name in different modules will result in 2 different type declarations)
+- Metamethods via #[meta]
+- Support more types with generics (i.e. `Vec<u8>` -> `{number}` and so on)

-## Some issues
+## Some known issues
 1. You can't declare modules inside modules (You can connect them though)
+2. There's no mechanism against type dublication in bindgen (types in Luau are global scope, meaning that using the same type name in different modules will result in 2 different type declarations)
+3. Module names are required to be unique; the current bindgen implementation simply can't work with modules that share the same name, since it doesn't understand the crate module tree.

+*If you got a bug while using this crate, feel free to file an issue*

 ## Maintenance
 I'm making this crate for a personal project, so I can lose interest in developing/maintaining it at any time.